stefano-bragaglia/Multi-Sentence-Compression/README.md

 Results
 ----

+The project is organised as a [Gradle Application](https://docs.gradle.org/current/userguide/application_plugin.html), therefore it is sufficient to issue the following command on the terminal in the root folder of the project (provided that [Gradle]() is installed locally):

+    gradle clean run

-The example introduced above, for instance, produces the following summary:
+The example introduced above, for instance, produces the following output:

     Hillary Clinton wanted to visit China last week.